Gershom Bartlett: Connecticut

 Approximate distribution of gravestones carved by Bartlett in Eastern and Central Connecticut.

 Gershom began carving tombstones in 1744.
 Records show he returned to Bolton, Connecticut in 1751.
 During the 1750s, he bought and sold land in Bolton, and ended up building a Quarry that would later be known as Bolton Notch Quarry.
 Through the 1750s, until 1773, Gershom carved over 700 gravestones out of his Bolton workshop.
 His stones were almost exclusively carved from his quarried granite schist besides a few early brownstones around South Windsor.

 His work was the most popular among Burying Grounds in Hebron, CT, Ellington, CT, Colchester, CT, Farmington, CT, Wethersfield, CT, Scotland, CT, Woodstock, CT, Hartford, CT and Windham, CT, and his hometown in Bolton.
 His quarry became well known for its high quality schist, and other grave carvers sometimes purchased raw material from Bartlett.

 Although he usually worked with red sandstone early on, the vast majority of his headstones in the state are made from granite, while he later worked on slate and occasionally marble after moving to Vermont.
 His earliest known stone in Ellington CT is carved out of Windsor brownstone.
 Bartlett's work influenced many carvers in Eastern Connecticut long after leaving the region.
-Such carvers who studied and adopted stylistic elements of Bartlett's work include John Loomis of Coventry, Peter & William Buckland of Manchester, Daniel Ritter of East Hartford, Josiah Manning of Windham, and Ebenezer Drake of Windsor.
+Such carvers who studied and adopted stylistic elements of Bartlett's work include John Loomis of Coventry, Peter & William Buckland of Manchester, Daniel Ritter of East Hartford, Josiah Manning of Franklin, and Ebenezer Drake of Windsor.